lanl/singularity-eos/doc/sphinx/src/models.rst

    Helmholtz(const std::string &filename)

-Note that e.g. the Gruneisenparameter is defined differently compared to other EOSs.
-Here the Gruneisenparameter is the :math:`\Gamma_3` of Cox & Giuli 1968 - Princiiples of Stellar Structure (c&g in the following).
+Note that e.g. the Gruneisen parameter is defined differently compared to other EOSs.
+Here the Gruneisen parameter is the :math:`\Gamma_3` of Cox & Giuli 1968 - Princiiples of Stellar Structure (c&g in the following).
 Specifically: